bertmelis/VitoWiFi/README.md

 - VS1 (KW) and VS2 (P300) support.
 Older systems using the GWG protocol are not supported
 - Non-blocking API calls
 - For the Arduino framework and POSIX systems (Linux, tested on a Raspberry Pi 1B)
-- Possible to use `SoftwareSerial`
+- Possible to use `SoftwareSerial` on esp8266.

 ## Contents